LorenzoMantiloni/TPE-Source/README.md

 [Index ^](#tpe-source)

 To run:
-* Download the file from GitHub
+* Download the TPE-Source folder from GitHub
 * Unzip the folder and move it to the directory you would like to work from
 * Open MATLAB
 * Add the folder to the MatLab search path